Structured Stochastic Gradient MCMC: Structured SGMCMC

-from the product of empirical marginals.
+By construction of the algorithm and for a given coordinate $\theta_i$, we pick samples from the product of empirical marginals.
 Because we assumed the joint is stationary, all marginals are also stationary.
 Therefore, the Langevin chain decouples across dimensions since \cref{eq:var_sum} becomes a stationary expectation.
 Hence, it is sufficient to focus on $\theta_i$ in isolation and prove that its stationary distribution is (up to a normalization constant) given by $\exp\{-U^{(S)}_i (\theta_i)\}$.

 However, the last piece is assured because our scheme results in an unbiased estimate of $U^{(S)}(\theta_i)$, namely $\hat{U}^{(S)}(\theta_i; \tilde{\mathcal{D}})$ in \cref{eq:var_sum}.
 For Langevin dynamics or any other SGMCMC scheme to converge, this condition is sufficient (assuming negligible discretization errors).
 The chain of parameter group $\theta_i$ is then guaranteed to converge to $\exp\{-U^{(S)} (\theta_i)\}$, and the chain of all parameters converges to $\prod_{i=1}^M \exp\{-U^{(S)} (\theta_i)\} = \exp\{- \sum_{i=1}^M U^{(S)} (\theta_i)\}$ (again, dropping normalization constants).
 The stationary distribution is therefore the one given in \cref{thm:kl_min}.